Artdecision’s Irina Vernichenko offers an overview of “Manifesta 12”, Palermo, one of the most discussed art projects of 2018.

 In Khali Rabah’s, “Relocation, Among Other Things” (2018) shopping project – installation of watches, chipped Limoges porcelain cups, plastic trays, various aluminum flatware, fake Nike t-shirts in a fake Louis Vuitton bag, albums of black and white photographs, coins, rings and postcards, boxes, empty frames, video tapes, new Taiwanese radios, exotic mobile phone covers, vases and sunglasses- emptiness is used as an artistic tool.
 The market is empty because it is offline.

 Fallen Fruit group’s “Theatre of the Sun”(2018) was located in an empty space of Palazzo Butera.
-The project consists of silky smooth wallpapers of bright colors, an illumination of the appearance of life, and the Public Fruit Map of Palermo, which shows the location of hundreds of trees in the city’s public and private spaces, providing edible fruits.
+The project consists of silky smooth wallpapers of bright colors, an illumination of the appearance of life, and the Public Fruit Map of Palermo, which shows the location of hundreds of trees in the city’s public spaces, providing edible fruits.
 Utilitarianism is like that: the greatest good for the greatest number.

 Manifesta offers social moments and objects producing sociality as works of art, Patricia Kaersenhout’s “The Soul of Salt” (2016) refers to Caribbean tradition and a legend according to which slaves refrained from eating salt, because they thought they would become lighter and could fly back to Africa.
 Visitors can take some salt home and dissolve it in water as a symbol of dissolving the sorrows of the past.